nschorgh/CaveXML/cavexml.md

 Elements within a record are defined as follows:

 **\<country-name\>**  *controlled vocabulary*
 Country name where the cave entrance is located.
-This should be the name of the country spelled out and according to the ISO 3166 standard, although a few country names have been simplified.
+This should be the name of the country spelled according to the GeoNames ontology, which for most instances is identical to the country name according to the ISO 3166 standard.
 (The precise list is found in the CaveXML Schema Definition `cavexml.xsd`).
 Similar to UISIC field [SY285](http://www.uisic.uis-speleo.org/exchange/atendefn.html#285)
 For extraterrestrial caves, this element specifies the planetary body where the cave is located.
 Allowed terms are "Moon", which refers to Earth's moon, "Mars", and a few more.
 An empty or missing entry implies the cave is located on planet Earth.

 **\<state-or-province\>**  *string*